zaynabahmad/AnalysingPlanningAlgorithms/README.md

 ## 1.  **Testing Reactive Algorithms for Mobile Robot Navigation**

 This project focuses on testing different **reactive navigation algorithms** for a mobile robot **without velocity control mechanisms** like PID or Pure Pursuit.
-The goal is to evaluate how the robot reacts to **track with  conditions** using only **LiDAR data** for control.
+The goal is to evaluate how the robot reacts to **track with different conditions** using only **LiDAR data** for control.

 ## **Tested Algorithms**